 The biggest advantage of remote work is that you're not locked into the talent that is in any one geographical area.

-Capbase was the first time that I have been working a hundred percent from home, we formed in late 2018 and it was the first fully remote operation that either Greg or I have been involved with.
+Capbase was the first time that I have been working a hundred percent from home.
+We formed in late 2018 and it was the first fully remote operation that either Greg or I have been involved with.

 It's challenging because you've got to set your day, you've got to set aside time to get outside and exercise or just get outside and be outside.

-I mean, there's that, there's setting up a particular spot to work, making sure that you have a desk, setting aside different spaces for different things because you still have to maintain that work life balance some way.
+There's also setting up a particular spot to work, making sure that you have a desk, setting aside different spaces for different things because you still have to maintain that work life balance some way.

-That has to be when I was at Full Tilt and the founders of Neteller were flying over the US and got arrested for apparently no good reason, as a result of that Neteller that day, announced that they were no longer processing transactions in the United States.
+That has to be when I was at Full Tilt and the founders of Neteller were flying over the US and got arrested for apparently no good reason.
+As a result of that Neteller announced that day that they were no longer processing transactions in the United States.
 That was like 70% of our business right there!

-At that time, we had a fat client that you would download to your computer in order to play poker that handled the cashier and, whatever else.
+At that time, we had a fat client that you would download to your computer in order to play poker that handled the cashier and whatever else.

-We're sitting in a brainstorming meeting and I said “Well, we could just move the cashier into a web view”, then, me and the client developer made it happen together.
+We're sitting in a brainstorming meeting and I said “Well, we could just move the cashier into a web view”.
+Then me and the client developer made it happen together.

-I built the web cashier and he put a web view into the client, we spent the next 96 hours basically working straight to build that, but that was something that allowed Full Tilt to rebound quickly from what had happened, faster than our competitors and it allowed us to go from the #16 in the market to the number #2 in the market almost overnight.
+I built the web cashier and he put a web view into the client, we spent the next 96 hours basically working straight to build that.
+But that was something that allowed Full Tilt to rebound quickly from what had happened - faster than our competitors - and it allowed us to go from the #16 in the market to the number #2 in the market almost overnight.